Windows 10 Recycle Bin: How to Hide, Empty, and Recover Data?

 Part 3: How to Hide Windows 10 Recycle bin

 If you wish to hide the bin as it just doesn’t suit the vibe you wish to have, then you can be carefree of it being away from your sight.
-Here are some of the useful ways for hiding Recycle bin from Windows 10.
+Here are some of the useful ways to hide the Recycle bin from Windows 10.

 3.1 Pin to Start

-Now, the Recycle bin icon will be removed and transmitted at the Start menu.
+Now, the Recycle bin icon will be removed and transmitted to the Start menu.

 3.2 Move to File Explorer

-Other way of hiding the recycle bin is by simply moving it to the File Explorer.
-It is also a feasible option of hiding the icon.
+Another way of hiding the recycle bin is by simply moving it to the File Explorer.
+It is also a feasible option to hide the icon.
 And this takes less than 2 seconds to get done.
-Simply press Windows + E keys on your keyboard.
-The File Explorer will get launched.
+Simply press the Windows + E keys on your keyboard.
+The File Explorer will be launched.
 Now, drag and drop the Recycle Bin folder from the desktop.
 You can now delete it from the desktop and this way the Recycle Bin will be hidden from the desktop.

 3.3 Hide from Desktop Icon Settings

-Users can also consider using hiding the desktop icon using the settings.
+Users can also consider hiding the desktop icon using the settings.
 Sounds cool no?
-Well, if this strikes you, then follow the steps mentioned below and bid bye to desktop icon completely.
+Well, if this strikes you, then follow the steps mentioned below and bid bye to the desktop icon completely.

 So folks we hope by now you must have had a great level of in-depth study on Windows Recycle bin.
-To ensure that one doesn’t get stuck somewhere, ample means of methods, ways have been laid down for recovering contents from Recycle bin, removing icons and emptying the same in case of the top filled to brim.
+To ensure that one doesn’t get stuck somewhere, ample means methods, and ways have been laid down for recovering contents from the Recycle bin, removing icons, and emptying the same in case the top is filled to the brim.
 Do let us know which method worked out right for you in the comments section!